 Make sure you stay in touch with your publisher and/or publicist; help whenever and however you can.
 Be available for TV, radio, print, webcasts, and anything else to get word about your book out there.
 A publisher has many titles to market; you may only have the one, so you need to be ready to do much of the work even after you’ve finished writing.

 Bottom line: find and use any information that will help you, but don’t spend all of your potential profits doing so.

 Profit from your work

 If you’ve done the other four steps well, this one should take care of itself.
 Understand your deal with your publisher; know how and when you get paid.
-If you self-publish, keep track of your sales and payments.
+If you’ve chosen the self-publishing route, keep track of your sales and payments.
 Enjoy!

 - Produce – The road to hell is paved with good intentions.
 Finish your work.

 - Protect – Copyrighting your work is easy and cheap, so do it.
 You’ll sleep better.

 - Publish – This part takes time and effort, and there are many options.
 Self-publishing is the easiest and often the best, but that will be your choice.
 I hope I’ve cut down your learning curve.
 Be brave and share your work.